Q & A

 However, if the situation is so demanding that you can not manage at all (some major risk, need, etc) with your ethical stand, then you are in a real dilemma.
 Consider a hypothetical but not so perfect situation as told to me by a nice friend.

+You are working in a team.
+One particular day, you are not in a mood to work and ask a colleague to cover up for you.
+You don't inform your manager about it.
+He covers for you.
+No issues.
 After 2 years, you are leading two people.
 One of them does the same thing that you did 2 years back.
 You come to know about it.
 Now you want to tell him about the mistake he has done.
 But you are not getting the courage to do so as you know you had done similar mistake earlier.
 To make matters more complicated, let's say he also knows that you have also done the same once.

 You also don't want to sour your relationship with your junior.